JoyangAR/SLicense-Manager/README.md

-# Simple VB License Manager
+# SLicense Manager

-Welcome to the Simple VB License Manager repository!
+Welcome to the SLicense Manager repository!
 This application is crafted for developers or any individual interested in creating, organizing, and distributing license files for applications using the **[Standard.Licensing](https://github.com/junian/Standard.Licensing/blob/master/docs/README.md)** library.
 It streamlines the process of license management, making it intuitive and straightforward for anyone, regardless of the scale of their project.

 ## Features